RealDuckteam/advanced-car-mod/DT-advanced-car-mod/READ-ME-NOW.md

 Hey, thanks for finding your way here.
-I hope you have fun with meier creation.
+I hope you enjoy my creation.
 However, there are a few rules to follow.
 You can find more details on my GitHub Page (https://github.com/RealDuckteam/advanced-car-mod/) and in the LICENSE.
 Have fun <3